SchulerSimon/metadata-queing-using-abe/README.md

 )
 ```

+Originally this was designed with Blockchain in mind, so that matching happens in a decentralized way.
+The class Smartcontract (`[~repo]/prototype/actors/smartcontract.py`) is a dummy implementation of a smartcontract that is able to do the matching completely encrypted.
+This could be implemented in Solidity (for the Ethereum Blockchain).

 #### contents:
 - ```[~repo]/prototype/``` contains a prototype to query bit wise encoded metadata from nodes (or people) in a privacy preserving matter
 - ```[~repo]/tests/``` contains tests for encoding- and decoding-speed of different ABE-Schemes